YaronL16/Hafifon/09.Docker/README.md

   - Using what command can we view details of images or containers?
   - If containers are more efficient than VMs, why do we still sometimes use VMs and containers on top of them?
   - How can we detach from a container without exiting?
-  - How would companies deliver apps before containers and VMs?

   **More knowledge!**
   - Read a bit about CRI-O and rkt